pflooky/data-caterer-docs/docs/index.md

 ## Tech Summary

-Data Caterer is a metadata driven data generation/testing tool that aids in creating production like data across batch and event data systems.
-You can then clean up the generated data or run data validations to ensure your systems have ingested it as expected.
-Use the Java, Scala API, or YAML files to help with setup or customisation that are all run via Docker.
+Use the Java, Scala API, or YAML files to help with setup or customisation that are all run via a Docker image.
+Want to get into details?
+[Checkout the setup pages here](setup/index.md) to get code examples and guides that will take you through scenarios and data sources.

 Main features include: